 - Platforms: Microsoft 365 will introduce mandatory C2PA watermarks for AI content in 2026

-In practice: A "cr" icon (Content Credentials) appears on websites.
-A click displays the complete history: "Original from camera X, edited with software Y on date Z."
+In practice: a "cr" icon (Content Credentials) appears on websites.
+Click it and you see the full history: "Original from camera X, edited with software Y on date Z."

-Forecast: In 3–5 years, media organisations and public authorities will consider no file trustworthy without cryptographic proof of origin.
+Forecast: within 3 to 5 years, media organisations and public authorities will trust no file that lacks cryptographic proof of origin.

 Probabilistic Forensics